alextebbs/lore/README.md

 ### Low

 - [] You should be able to fork a character to make it become yours
-- [] Images need to actually get stored somewhere, unfortunately
-- [] I'm using a mix of query parameters and POST body to move data around from the frontend to the API.
+- [] I'm using a mix of query parameters and POST body data to move data around from the frontend to the API.
 Should I care?
 Does it matter?